 Fax: (410) 230-2741

-The International Social Services organization provides services to families and individuals regarding problems that cross national boundaries, including inter-country adoptions.
+The International Social Service (ISS) organization provides services to families and individuals regarding problems that cross national boundaries, including inter-country adoptions.
 ISS-USA also offers consultation and advocacy services on child welfare issues.

 National Council For Adoption